Skip to main content

 Mistral AIMISTRAL_API_KEY

 Credentials are stored securely with the monitor and used only when the evaluation job runs.
-You only need to add each provider once per monitor — all evaluators using that provider share the same credentials.
+You only need to add each provider once per monitor.
+All evaluators using that provider share the same credentials.